 INT 23-01 Status

 The consensuses in this interpretation were adopted on August 13, 2023, to provide limited-time exception guidance to SSAP No. 7 and the annual statement instruction for the reporting of net negative (disallowed) IMR.
-The provisions within this interpretation are permitted as a short-term solution until December 31, 2025, and will be automatically nullified on January 1, 2026.
+The original provisions within this interpretation were permitted as a short-term solution until December 31, 2025, with automatic nullification planned on January 1, 2026.
+On _____, the Statutory Accounting Principles (E) Working Group extended this interpretation one year until December 31, 2026, with modifications to provide clarity and establish an additional current-period admittance limit in paragraph 9.a.
+This interpretation will be automatically nullified on January 1, 2027.

 The effective date of this interpretation may be adjusted (nullified earlier or with an extended effective date timeframe) in response to Statutory Accounting Principles (E) Working Group actions to establish statutory accounting guidance specific to net negative (disallowed) IMR.

-No further discussion is planned.
+Further discussion is planned.

 Application Guidance for Admitting / Recognizing Net Negative (Disallowed) IMR